 Imported goods are distinguished by their origin for taxation purposes: either within the WAEMU or Economic Community of West African States (ECOWAS) region, or outside of the WAEMU or ECOWAS region.
-Merchandise originating from the WAEMU region and included in the Community Preferential Tax (TPC) are free of all other taxes and duties (Common External Tariff (TEC)) except the Value Added Tax and other internal taxes.
+Merchandise originating from the WAEMU region and included in the Community Preferential Tax (TPC) are free of all other taxes and duties (Common External Tariff

+(TEC)) except the Value Added Tax and other internal taxes.
 This includes products originating from the ECOWAS area and listed under the ECOWAS Trade Liberalization Scheme.

-Products originating from third countries are subject to the TEC which has been in effect since January 1, 2000.
+Products originating from third countries are subject to the TEC, which has been in effect since January 1, 2000.

+For a complete list of entry taxes and duties please visit here.
 Some entry tax and duties to be aware of include:

 - Customs duties

 - The statistical import charge

 - The Community Solidarity Tax

 - Cyclical import tax on particular products such as sugar, wheat flour, concentrated tomato, fruit juices, or sweet concentrated milk

 - The ECOWAS Community Tax

 - Value Added Taxes (VAT)

 - Senegalese Shippers Council (OSEC) royalties (for seaway imports)

 - Internal taxes on certain products such as alcohol and carbonated drinks

-- Surcharges on certain products such as cigarettes, onions, and potatoes.
+- Surcharges on certain products such as cigarettes, onions, and potatoes